-The intention behind all the Wild Ways work is to bring together our sense of enchantment, imagination and wonder with felt experience of the natural world and some psychological exploration to re-vision our relationships with self, other (including the other-than-human), and the wild – as well as to produce new and inspiring pieces of writing (no previous skills needed in any of this).
-Think of it as creative ecotherapy-plus – the ‘plus’ being shifting our centre-of-attention from the needs of humans to include the needs of other species and the planet.
+The intention behind all the Wild Ways work is to bring together our sense of enchantment, imagination and wonder with felt experience of the natural world and some psychospiritual exploration to re-vision our relationships with self, other (including the other-than-human), and the wild – as well as to produce new and inspiring pieces of writing (no previous skills needed in any of this).
+Think of it as creative ecotherapy-plus – the ‘plus’ being shifting our centre of attention from the needs of humans to include the needs of other species and the planet.

 Time spent outdoors in natural, rural and ancient ‘thin’ and ‘edge’ places such as megalithic Dartmoor, the Isle of Iona, Brittany or West Cornwall and Devon with their coasts, and the French Cévennes mountains enables us to feel and deepen this sense of connectedness, and can offer us a lasting shift in understanding.
 As guide to your experience, it might help to know that I have lived in and/or know in some depth all of these places; some from since I was tiny, and my pulse beats to their rhythm.

 We work with the seasons, the elements, the directions and the seasonal cycles of the turning earth through the compass of the Celtic year, and in all weathers – and with their correspondences in our lives and our imagination.